bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-tokens.md

 ## What is BEP2?

-A simple token protocol for easy management of asset on Beacon Chain  <https://github.com/bnb-chain/BEPs/blob/master/BEP2.md>
+A simple token protocol for easy management of asset on BNB Beacon Chain  <https://github.com/bnb-chain/BEPs/blob/master/BEP2.md>

 BNB is BEP2